-- 1. Grant funds may be used for direct costs associated with programmatic management of the grant, such as required performance reporting, construction oversight, and environmental monitoring of cleanup work. - All costs charged to cleanup grants must be consistent with the applicable OMB Cost Circulars.
-The cost principles for universities and educational institutions are found at 2 CFR Part 220.
-The cost principles for governmental units are found at 2 CFR Part 225.
-The cost principles for nonprofit organizations are found at 2 CFR Part 230. - 2.
-A local government (as defined in 40 CFR Part 31.3, Local Government) may use up to 10 percent of its grant funds for any of the following activities: - a.
-Health monitoring of populations exposed to hazardous substances, pollutants, or contaminants from the brownfield site; - b.
-Monitoring and enforcement of any institutional control used to prevent human exposure to any hazardous substance, pollutant, or contaminant from the brownfield site; and - c.
-Other related program development and implementation activities (e.g., writing local brownfields-related ordinances) to effectively oversee assessments and cleanups described in an EPA-approved work plan.
+1. Grant funds may be used for direct costs associated with programmatic management of the grant, such as required performance reporting, cleanup oversight, and environmental monitoring of cleanup work.

+All costs charged to cleanup grants must be consistent with the applicable OMB Cost Circular 2 CFR 200 Subpart E.

+- 2. A local government (as defined in 2 CFR 200.64, Local Government) may use up to 10 percent of its grant funds for any of the following activities: - a. health monitoring of populations exposed to hazardous substances, pollutants, or contaminants from the brownfield site; - b. monitoring and enforcement of any institutional control used to prevent human exposure to any hazardous substance, pollutant, or contaminant from the brownfield site; and - c. other related program development and implementation activities to effectively oversee cleanups described in an EPA-approved work plan.